Why horses?

 Prince Julian

-Julian joins Fish and Raven as a member of 'Cynthia's Herd' which was created by a memorial gift for the purchase of TROT horses in memory of Cynthia Stanford, a long-time friend of TROT.
+Julian joins Raven as a member of 'Cynthia's Herd' which was created by a memorial gift for the purchase of TROT horses in memory of Cynthia Stanford, a long-time friend of TROT.

 Raven

-Raven is a well rounded BLM branded Idaho stock Mustang and he is extremely smart!
-Because of his keen awareness to his environment, Raven has become one of our best partners in equine facilitated psychotherapy.
-He works with our EFP clients to build confidence, self-efficiency, communication, trust, perspective, social skills, impulse control, and learn boundaries.
+Raven is a well rounded BLM branded Idaho stock Mustang, and he is extremely smart!
+Raven is such a multitalented gelding with a keen awareness of his environment and one of our best all-around herd members.
+Raven is versatile under saddle, great in ground lessons, and enjoys equine facilitated sessions.
 We are so grateful to have Raven as part of the TROT herd.

 Ringo

-Ringo is a long-time herd member here at TROT and a well-seasoned therapeutic riding horse.
-He is a grey Quarter Horse gelding.
-Ringo has an amazing trot for all our riders and has been able to help transform some of the most-wiggly participants into riders with a quiet seat and proper posture.
-From the drill team with big flags around him, to riding out on the trail nothing seems to faze this reliable veteran.
+Ringo is a long-time resident here at TROT and a well-seasoned therapeutic riding horse.
+He is a grey Quarter Horse gelding with an amazing trot for all our riders seeking more input.
+Ringo has transformed some of the most-wiggly participants into riders with a quiet seat and proper posture.
+Ringo is patient with our young participants as they learn new skills and he's a favorite of many.

 Rune